hdijkema/qtmultimedia-plugin-ffmpeg/README.md

 ## Build
 - Build and install.
 Just qmake it in QtCreator.
 - Make sure the right ffmpeg library is installed somewhere it can be found, see fmpeg-plugin.pro for details.
-- This plugin has been tested and build against [ffmpeg 4.1](https://ffmpeg.org).
+- This plugin has been tested and build against [ffmpeg 4.1 and ffmpeg 4.4)](https://ffmpeg.org).
 - This plugin uses QtAudioOuput for audioplayback as a default backend, but if you have SDL2 somewhere installed it will be loaded and used instead.
+Using SDL2 is recommended.
 - Try a Qt multimedia example and use files that are supported (only) by ffmpeg

 ## Install